The Dresser (2015 film): Plot

-The play resumes, and Sir continues his exceptional performance.
+The play resumes, and Sir continues his performance.
 After the curtain falls, Sir changes out of his costume and shows some tenderness toward Norman, asking what will happen to him if Sir is unable to continue performing, an idea Norman dismisses.
-Thornton appears and expresses his joy at having played the principal role of Fool, extemporising on the opportunity theatre offers to even older actors.
-Sir becomes distant and withdrawn, dismissing Norman's attempts at cheer and preparation for the next night's performance of Richard III.
+Thornton appears and expresses his joy at having played the principal role of Fool.
+Sir becomes distant and withdrawn, dismissing Norman's attempts at cheer.
 Her Ladyship appears to say a spiteful goodnight, followed by Oxenby, who diminishes Sir's authority in the company.
-Sir becomes distraught, and Norman's attempts to comfort Sir as he lies down to sleep are largely ignored.
-Norman asserts that he is "never despairing," and claims to be unconcerned about his own legacy, in contrast to Sir.
-Sir asks Norman to read aloud the dedication to his memoirs, which contain dedications to Her Ladyship and the "spirit of all actors and those who do the work of the theatre ... and the memory of William Shakespeare"; as Norman does so, Sir dies.
-Norman slowly realises this, and becomes distraught and spiteful towards Sir, who has failed to mention him in the dedications.
-He calls for Madge, who is tender with Sir's remains.
-While Madge telephones Her Ladyship to give her the news, Norman secretly adds "dressers" to the list of dedications.
-Norman is obviously contemptuous and expresses cowardice about his own future.
-As Madge begins to leave in tears, Norman claims he "wouldn't give [Sir] a good character in a court of law."
+Sir becomes distraught, and lies down to sleep.
+He asks Norman to read aloud the dedication to his memoirs; as Norman does so, Sir dies.
+Norman becomes spiteful towards Sir, who has failed to mention him in the dedications.
+He calls for Madge, and secretly adds "dresser" to the list of dedications.
+Madge is in tears, while Norman is bitter and hateful towards Sir.
 The two scrap, and Madge leaves distraught; Norman is left alone with Sir's body.
 He begins to tell one of the stories which used to cheer Sir, but stops himself.